-Ben is an associate in the firm's intellectual property group.
+Ben is counsel in the firm's intellectual property group.
 His practice covers all aspects of Intellectual Property Law, with a particular focus on trade mark and copyright disputes.

 - International, multi-jurisdictional patent litigation for a leading Japanese pharmaceutical company

 - Patent licensing dispute for a major US-based pharmaceutical company

 - Patent entitlement disputes with both domestic and international focus